Azure/Copilot-For-Security/Custom Plugins/Community Based Plugins/Copilot For Security Output To Email/Readme.md

 ## Usage

-After deploying and configuring the plugin, Copilot will automatically send the output to the designated email address whenever relevant security events occur.
-Users can monitor their email inbox for important notifications and take appropriate actions based on the information provided.
+- After deploying and configuring the plugin, Copilot will automatically send the output to the designated email address whenever relevant security events occur.
+- Users can send the output to email
-Copilot investigation and action using the Custom plugin to send an email of the output
+- Copilot investigation and action using the Custom plugin to send an email of the output

+You can find a sample here :
 ![Copilot Output to Email](https://github.com/Azure/Copilot-For-Security/blob/main/Custom%20Plugins/Community%20Based%20Plugins/Images/Copilotoutputtoemail1.png)

 The Eamil Output being received